Th-Kimhout/java-final-project/README.md

 - **Sales Processing**
   - Add products to the cart and process transactions.
-  - Generate and display invoices for completed sales.
+  - Generate and display invoices sales.

 ### General User Features
 - **Sales Processing**